Te Awamutu: History and culture

-Possibly the oldest surviving building in the Waikato is St John's church, built in 1853 as part of the mission station.
+Possibly the oldest surviving building in the Waikato is Old St John's Church, built in 1853 as part of the mission station.
 It is in Gothic Revival style.
 During the 1850s the wider area prospered on the back of sending surplus farm produce to Auckland.
 For a brief period wheat was even sent overseas.
 By the late 1850s prices dropped as cheaper flour and other foodstuffs were imported from Australia.
 This caused huge resentment among local Māori who had grown use to the wealth provided by trade.
 Some of the more warlike Māori such as Rewi Maniapoto blamed the missionaries for having a negative influence on Māori tikanga (cultural practices).
 He attempted to kill the local missionary and burnt down the trade school and other mission buildings.
 Some Christian Māori warned Europeans to leave the Waikato as their lives were in danger.
 Te Awamutu was a major site during the New Zealand Wars of the 19th century, serving as a garrison town for the colonial settlers from 1864.
 European settlement began at the conclusion of the Waikato Wars (1863–1865).